Lead Databases Β· Data Pillar

 Q What is an acceptable bounce rate for cold email campaigns?

-The standard safe threshold is under 2% hard bounces per campaign.
-Most sending platforms will throttle or suspend your account if bounce rates exceed 3 to 5% consistently.
-Google and Microsoft have tightened spam filter triggers in recent years, and sustained bounce rates above 2% accelerate domain reputation damage.
-If your bounce rate is above 2%, the first place to check is list quality: specifically whether the list was verified after its most recent export and whether catch-all addresses were filtered before sending.
+Under 2% hard bounces per campaign.
+Most platforms throttle or suspend accounts above 3 to 5%.
+If bounce rate exceeds 2%, check whether the list was re-verified after export and whether catch-all addresses were filtered before sending.

 Q How quickly does B2B contact data go out of date?

-Industry estimates for B2B contact data decay run at approximately 2 to 3% per month, meaning a list can lose 25 to 30% of its accuracy over a year without a refresh.
-The actual rate varies by seniority (senior roles change more frequently), by industry (high-growth tech companies have faster employee turnover), and by the type of field (email addresses decay faster than company names or phone numbers).
+Roughly 2 to 3% per month, meaning a list loses 25 to 30% accuracy over a year without a refresh.
 Any list older than 60 to 90 days should be re-verified before entering a new sequence.
-CRM records without a scheduled enrichment refresh cycle should be treated as suspect after 6 months.

 Q What is the difference between email enrichment and email verification?

-Enrichment finds or adds a missing email address for a contact record using data providers.
-Verification checks whether a specific email address can currently receive mail.
-Both steps are necessary and neither replaces the other.
-Enrichment without verification adds addresses that may be invalid.
-Verification without enrichment confirms existing addresses but adds nothing to records where the email field is empty.
+Enrichment finds or adds a missing email address using data providers.
+Verification checks whether that specific address can currently receive mail.
 The correct sequence is always enrichment first, then verification, then send.

 Q How do I test whether a contact database has good data quality for my ICP?